dangunter/tenprinciples/science-ux-principles.md

 at the end cannot make up for bad design.
 Also, a bad user interface can affect a good design.

-We found in one case that users preferred a file level UI better since it captured their mental model than a UI that was clean but didn't capture their mental model of the data layout.
+**Example**: We found in one case that users preferred a file level UI better since it captured their mental model than a UI that was clean but didn't capture their mental model of the data layout.